DegenMunsy/SolanaCollegeSubmission/README.md

 # Solana College Hello Moon API's

-Learn how to interact with the Hello Moon API's and become the 76th dev on Solana!
+Learn HTML, CSS, and JS while building mock NFT and DeFi sites.
+We'll use the Hello Moon API's and at the end hopefully someone becomes the 76th dev on Solana!

 ## Table of Contents